 - Avoid using baby-talk.
 It can confuse your little one.

 - Cut down screen time for your toddler, like TV viewing, mobile phones, and other gadgets.
-It can interfere with the brain development of young kids.
+It can interfere with the brain development of young kids, as well as both coarse and fine motor development.

 - Get a set of plastic keys or other things, which resemble the one you use.
 Toddlers show more interest in things used by adults.